Adherent culture: Adherent cell culture maintenance for laboratories

-Passaging (subculturing) Cells
+Passaging (subculturing) cells

 While adherent cultures share similarities with suspension cultures, there are many key differences in how they are cultured and passaged.
 For adherent culture passaging, the spent media is first pipetted out of the flask containing cells as a waste product.
 Cells are adhered to the media that was not removed in a culture vessel, and a series of wash and incubation steps are then necessary to detach the cells.
 For the wash steps, a balanced salt solution is poured to the side opposite the cell culture, and the culture vessel is then shaken before draining the balanced salt solution.
 Heat is applied to the culture vessel for the incubation steps, causing protein denaturation and the gradual separation of the cells from the media.
-Similarly to suspension cultures, the total number of cells can be calculated using a hemocytometer and trypan blue.
+Similarly to suspension cultures, the total number of cells can then be calculated using a hemocytometer and trypan blue.

+Epithelial cells that reach confluence normally swiftly stop dividing due to contact inhibition of growth related to the formation of intercellular adherens junctions.

-Commercial Applications and Limitations
+Commercial applications and limitations

 Adherent cultures are most commonly used for cytology and for harvesting cellular products on a small scale.
 Since their growth is limited to 2D, it is difficult to use adherent cultures to study in-vivo cell structure and function.
 Research is being done to grow adherent cell cultures using 3D microcarriers in order to avoid this limitation and to use adherent cell cultures for drug testing.

 Commercial applications of adherent cultures include: